shipwright-io/build/README.md

 * [Buildah](samples/buildstrategy/buildah/README.md);
 * [Kaniko](samples/buildstrategy/kaniko/README.md);

-Users have the option to define their own `BuildStrategies` and make them available for consumption by `Build`s.
+Users have the option to define their own(custom) `BuildStrategies` and make them available for consumption by `Builds`.

 ## Operator Resources